Achievable logoAchievable logo

 Contributions

-Depending on the type of retirement account, contributions may be deductible or non-deductible (after-tax).
-Deductible contributions provide immediate tax benefits, resulting in lower overall tax liabilities.
-For example, let’s assume an investor makes $100,000 from their job during the year.
-If a $5,000 deductible contribution is made, they only pay income taxes on $95,000 ($100,000 earned minus the $5,000 deductible contribution).
-This is one way our government provides an incentive to save for retirement.
-Almost all qualified retirement plans, which we will discuss in the next chapter, maintain this tax structure.
+Deductible contributions provide an immediate tax benefit by reducing taxable income.
+For example, assume an investor earns $100,000 from their job during the year.
+If they make a $5,000 deductible contribution, they pay income taxes on $95,000 ($100,000 earned minus the $5,000 deductible contribution).
+This is one way the government incentivizes retirement saving.
+Almost all qualified retirement plans, which are discussed in the next chapter, follow this tax structure.

 Eligible investments